jonrbates/turing/docs/STACK.md

 # Siegelmann & Sontag's $p$-Stack Machines

+<h1 style="color:magenta">WORK IN PROGRESS</h1>

 The networks in "On the Computational Power of Neural Nets" store internal memory in $p$ stacks instead of a tape.
 Here, "stack" is used in the standard sense and has basic operations of push, pop, peek.